Bookings for new luxury glamping Castle Pods NOW OPEN

-If you're looking for a wigwam cabin with hot tub, our running water Wigwam cabins are the perfect choice!
+If you're looking for a wigwam cabin with hot tub, our running water Wigwam cabins are the perfect choice for glamping Northumberland,!
 Each named after famous landmarks along Hadrian's Wall.
 Below you will find more details on each location which we'd highly recommend visiting on your visit to Herding Hill Farm.

 Located just 1 mile from Herding Hill Farm, the spectacular setting of Cawfields Quarry attracts visitors day and night since it is also one of the best places for stargazing in the UK.
 From here you can walk East to Steel Rigg along one of the quietest but most spectacular sections of Hadrian's Wall.
 With soaring crags, a small lake and benches it’s also a picturesque spot for a picnic.